 The most rewarding part of living abroad is how you grow personally.
 I first moved to Seoul as a bright, young 18 year old.
 Perhaps due to my age at the time, I was easily moulded by my environment, but during that first year, my opinion of many things changed dramatically.
 I feel as though I became more aware of the world around me; more specifically, I realised that the way in which I was raised and the way things are in my own culture aren’t necessarily the ‘correct’ ways or the only ones.
 I wasn’t brought up in a bubble or anything (Australia is a pretty multicultural place), but the little things people did differently, the way they interacted with others, the things they held in high regard, or how they behaved in unfamiliar environments; it all began to open my eyes to a radically different world than that I had known.

 And that is what is most exciting!
 You learn, you grow, and you get inspired.
 I know that when I went back home to Australia for the first time, all I could do was ask ‘why’?
 Why do we do things this way?
 Why can’t we do that, too?
 Things that I had taken for granted, or had entirely given up hope on, suddenly didn’t have to be that way.
-I realized that with a little bit of will power and knowhow from my time abroad, I could change things.
+I realized that with a little bit of willpower and know-how from my time abroad, I could change things.

 Struggle with culture shock

 As they say, the struggle is real.
 Culture shock is one of those things that creeps up on you when you’re not watching.
-At first you don’t even realize you have it.
+At first, you don’t even realize you have it.
 You find yourself slowly feeling agitated, uneasy, and down about everyday things.
 And despite having lived here on and off for a number of years now, I still got culture shock when I returned for my third stint last August.
 It takes time to get past it, and you have to actively choose to overcome it.
 For me, it’s little things.
-I’d get frustrated at the sheer amount of people everywhere, at the way people would push you on the subway, the dreaded ajummas, or just not being able to find my favourite food.
+I’d get frustrated at the sheer amount of people everywhere, on the way people would push you on the subway, the dreaded ajummas, or just not being able to find my favourite food.
 But like I said, you need to focus on other things, or it will eat you alive and ruin your trip before it really even begins.

 Even scarier is the reverse culture shock.
 REVERSE?
 What’s that, you may be asking.
 It’s the culture shock you get when you go back home.
 Yes, that’s right, back in your own country.
 After you’ve become a pro at dealing with the ajummas, and even better at giving a slight nudge back on the train, you’ve now forgotten what it was like to live back home.
 In my case, it was that things costed more, were not as convenient, or that everything shuts early!
-After getting used to living in a truly 24 hour city, with McDelivery on call, beer free flowing all hours of the day, and trains pretty much at my door every 2 minutes, moving back to Australia was harder than I expected.
-And then there was the Internet speeds.
+After getting used to living in a truly 24-hour city, with McDelivery on call, beer free flowing all hours of the day, and trains pretty much at my door every 2 minutes, moving back to Australia was harder than I expected.
+And then there was the Internet speed.
 My god, don’t get me started.
 In all seriousness though, this is something that a lot of people forget to prepare for, myself included.
 Make sure you begin winding things down in the weeks leading up to your departure, so not as to leave abruptly.
 I didn’t, and it just felt like I was plucked from my life in one city, and dumped in another where I hadn’t been for over a year.

 So yeah, culture shock is a real thing, and it can really get you down unless you actively try to get past it!
 Something to be aware of.

 This can be one of the toughest things.
-It doesn’t always happen, but there are particular times of the year, or certain things that will just make you wish home wasn’t a 9 hour flight and $1500 away.
+It doesn’t always happen, but there are particular times of the year or certain things that will just make you wish home wasn’t a 9-hour flight and $1500 away.
 Christmas and birthdays are the obvious ones here.
 I spent last Christmas in Korea and it was amazing, but it’s still nothing like spending it at home with family: opening presents together, and tucking into that typical Aussie summer Christmas lunch.
 Other than dates on the calendar, whenever I’m feeling really stressed, worn out, or just down, home comes a-calling.

 Also, you end up missing a tonne of events with your friends, and it can often feel like you’re missing out on a lifetime of memories.
 But just think, you’re making new ones here in this new place that are just as amazing, and just as memorable, and ones that you’ll look back on with pride.